bozboz/laravel-admin/README.md

 }
 ```

-### Saving Many-To-Many relationships
+### Representing many-to-many relationships

-As the mapping between the two models is stored inside a join table, there's a
-small amount of additional to get this data synced in the admin.
-A decorator
-must define a `getSyncRelations` method, which returns an array of relations
-which should be synced.
-E.g.
+Belongs-to-many relations can also be represented in the admin, in the form of sync and list relations.
+Both these types use a Select2 field and allow you to manage a many-to-many relation between 2 instances.

+A sync relation is the more common relationship, and allows a related models to be selected from a list, and on save, creates the mapping between the model being edited and the related models.
+To define a sync relation, add a `getSyncRelations` method to your decorator and return an array of the relations to sync, e.g.:

 ```
 public function getSyncRelations()